What are Negative Keywords and Why Do They Matter?

 Understanding Negative Keyword Match Categories

-There are different match categories that negative keywords fall into, ranging from very specific to more broad.
-For each campaign, you have to decide if you want to use broad, exact, or phrase match negative keywords.
+There are different match categories that negative keywords fall into, ranging from very specific to broad.
+For each campaign, you must decide whether to use broad, exact or phrase-match negative keywords.

 • Negative broad match: this is the default for negative keywords.
 It will filter out any search term that contains the word or words anywhere within the search query.
 It doesn't matter in what order the terms were entered.